zulip/zulip/docs/production/deployment.md

   `/etc/nginx/sites-available`) for the Zulip app.
-You can look at our [nginx reverse proxy configuration][nginx-loadbalancer] to see an example of how to do this properly (the various include files are available via the `zulip::nginx` puppet module).
+You can look at our [nginx reverse proxy configuration][nginx-loadbalancer] to see an example of how to do this properly (the various include files are available via the `zulip::nginx` Puppet module).
 Or modify this
   example:

 ```